-How Far North Are We
+How Far North Are We Going?
+By Duncan Smith.

-As usual, it is easier to talk about such matters in the abstract.
+The yuppie is no longer an outsider.
+The BMW and the second home, the latter in a country of still too many homeless, is no longer a joke.
+The yuppie is now a major element of our contemporary culture, and the practices associated with her or him are gradually becoming general social practices.
 A yuppie could be anyone, his/her without ever mentioning that I am writing this on an expensive piece of high-tech machinery at a prestigious and wealthy university which makes verifiable claims, as we all do, to being poor.
 It is a place with ever-expanding needs, foremost of which is satisfying the desires of its users-faculty, students, administration, alumni.

 Stressed Out on Four